 2004 - Having had the idea several years before, Rob applied for a patent on a method of producing holograms using conventional ink.
 The technique involved modulating the pixels of a digital dot matrix holographic optical element array using conventional ink so as to produce a tonal 3D holographic stereogram.
 See patent application US20090040578A1

 2004 - Rob invented several new optical techniques and direct-write digital dot-matrix hologram recording systems, this time to create the world’s largest digital holograms and the world’s fastest systems.
 Known as the Lightgate S and Lightgate P systems they were capable of making holograms and diffractive patterns in excess of 1 * 1.5 meters in size and at extremely high speed.
 The systems won an IHMA Award of Excellence for both the New Holographic Technique and the BEST OF THE YEAR categories in 2005 and they remain the fastest digital hologram printers.
 See patent application US20070258119A1

 2007/2008 - Rob created some of the first directly written, one-step, dot-matrix, 3D digital reflection holographic stereograms using Bayer photopolymer material.
 He also developed a process for contact copying reflection photopolymer holograms from a metalized reflective surface relief master hologram.
 These photopolymer reflection holograms were shown at the 2008 HoloPack HoloPrint conference in Toronto.

 2012 - Rob developed the Lightgate X system, a high security, super high resolution, and fast digital hologram and mastering system that utilised the techniques of interference lithography and photo-microlithography.

-Over the last 35 years, Rob has written many innovative computer programs to control all aspects of the digital holographic imaging and mastering process.
+Over the last 35 years, Rob has designed and written many innovative computer programs and algorithms to control all aspects of the digital holographic imaging and mastering process.

 Also, see www.rob-munday.com for Rob Munday's artistic accomplishments.